ngocbd/angular-firebase-template/README.md

 Run `npm install` to install all the required dependencies

-Edit file ./src/environments/environments.ts for firebbase config.
+Edit file ./src/environments/environments.ts for firebase config.
 Config for firebase project can be found in Firebase console web app

 Then run `ng serve` to start a dev server.